 The building housing the Centre was built by, and is owned by, the RPLC.
 It is located on the ground floor of Caplan Court at the junction of the Queen’s Road and Cambrian Road.
 Originally an association whose committee managed the community centre on behalf of the RPLC the constitution was amended in 1999 and the Centre became an independent registered charity in June of that year.

-In 2002 the centre took over management of the Workhouse Gym which was based in the same building but run as a separate business.
-Click here for more information about the gym.
+In 2002 the centre took over management of an existing community gym which was based in the same building but run as a separate business.
+Click here for more information about the gym now.

 In 2013 the Centre became an incorporated charity.
 This made it possible for a wider pool of people to consider becoming trustees and is consistent with changes that many other charities have made.